 To make this part of our scene more realistic, we turn to some effects.
 A far-away sound will have some reverb combined with it – as the original sound bounces off buildings nearby, and the total, combined sound makes its way to us.

 When sounds travel a long distance, there’ll also be some loss of certain audio frequencies – the high frequencies are absorbed by the air, and the lower ones lose some of their power.
-We can emulate this with an EQ that removes both low and high frequencies from the sound.
+We can emulate this with an EQ (one of the most commonly used audio mixing techniques) that removes both low and high frequencies from the sound.

 And that caps off our scene – a virtual sonic walk from a subway station, through a busy city environment, and into a quiet park, made as realistic as possible.

-Remember, you can download all the background sounds used in this tutorial as part of the free Background Ambiences Pack, which you can download right here in the box below.
+So let's go, create an account and try the sound effects in the Background Ambiences Pack.
 In the pack you’ll find fireworks, room tone, animals, interiors and more giving you the palette to design the perfect soundscape for your scene.